LBHackney-IT/Product-Playbook/README.md

 ### Deploying changes

 You should open a pull request with your suggested edits, and seek approval from another developer on your changes.
-New pull request notifications are automatically sent to the `#data-platform-chatops` Slack channel.

-When changes are merged into the `main` branch, they will be automatically deployed to the [Data Platform Documentation Site](https://lbhackney-it.github.io/Data-Platform-Playbook/) via [GitHub actions](https://github.com/LBHackney-IT/Data-Platform-Playbook/actions).
+When changes are merged into the `main` branch, they will be automatically deployed to the [Data Platform Documentation Site](https://lbhackney-it.github.io/Product-Playbook/) via [GitHub actions](https://github.com/LBHackney-IT/Product-Playbook/actions).

 To deploy manually you can run: